joinpursuit/AC_4_Web/units/fundamentals/lessons/conditionals/conditionals.md

 }
 ```

-If the condition evaluates to `true`, the first block will be executed.
-If it evaluated to `false`, the second block will be executed.
+If the condition evaluates to  a truthy value, the first block will be executed.
+If it evaluated to a falsy value, the second block will be executed.
 We can think of an `if` statement like choosing one of two detours:

 ![if statement diagram](assets/if.svg)

 <sup> Image: [Eloquent Javascript, Chapter 2](http://eloquentjavascript.net/02_program_structure.html)</sup>

-> Ex. write three `if - else` statements in which the second block of code will always be executed.
+> Ex. write three `if - else` statements in which the **second** block of code will always be executed.

 #### if - else if - else